elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

 ### Create a Sparse Image

-Let&#8217;s create a sparse image and copy the contents of the DMG to that.
+Let's create a sparse image and copy the contents of the DMG to that.
 To create the sparse image we can run the following:

     kelatov@kmac:~$hdiutil create -size 7g -type SPARSE -fs HFS+ -volname copy image -layout NONE
     created: /Users/kelatov/image.sparseimage

-I noticed that the DMG didn&#8217;t have a partition schema so I did the same thing for the Sparse Image.
+I noticed that the DMG didn't have a partition schema so I did the same thing for the Sparse Image.

 ### Restore DMG to a Sparse Image

 Now we can mount the sparse file.
-First let&#8217;s unmount the DMG:
+First let's unmount the DMG:

     kelatov@kmac:~$hdiutil detach /Volumes/Mac\ OS\ X\ Install\ DVD/ "disk2" unmounted.
     "disk2" ejected.

-Now let&#8217;s mount the Sparse Image:
+Now let's mount the Sparse Image:

     kelatov@kmac:~$hdiutil attach -nobrowse image.sparseimage
     /dev/disk2                                              /Volumes/copy

 Now we can use **asr** (Apple Software Restore) to basically do a block level copy of the DMG onto the Sparse Image.
-First let&#8217;s scan our DMG:
+First let's scan our DMG:

     kelatov@kmac:~$sudo asr -imagescan OS_X-10.6.dmg
     Block checksum: ....10....20....30....40....50....60....70....80....90....100